AdamSobieski/Argumentation/README.md

 Content-authoring tools could provide features for responding to emails containing structured knowledge, e.g., uses of the Message-ID (`mid:`) URL scheme from [RFC 2392](https://datatracker.ietf.org/doc/rfc2392/).
 Recipients could, additionally, utilize software tools to analyze, verify, and validate received arguments.

 Other scenarios to consider include enhancing [mailing lists](https://en.wikipedia.org/wiki/Mailing_list) with features made possible from adding structured knowledge to MIME email messages.
-There would be exciting possibilities with respect to new technologies for moderating discussion threads, for archiving discussion threads, for aggregating structured knowledge from discussion threads into [knowledgebases](https://en.wikipedia.org/wiki/Knowledge_base), and for enabling end-users and artificial-intelligence agents to query, search, and navigate through mailing lists' archives and related knowledgebases.
+There would be exciting possibilities with respect to new technologies for moderating discussion threads, for archiving discussion threads, for aggregating structured knowledge from discussion threads into [knowledgebases](https://en.wikipedia.org/wiki/Knowledge_base), and for enabling end-users and artificial-intelligence agents to query, poll, search, navigate, and explore mailing lists' archives and related knowledgebases.

+For public groups, mailing-list servers, archives, and related knowledgebases could be [federated](https://en.wikipedia.org/wiki/Federation_(information_technology)), interconnected and synchronized in the sense of the [Fediverse](https://en.wikipedia.org/wiki/Fediverse).

+Interested end-users could receive periodic [digests](https://en.wikipedia.org/wiki/Email_digest) summarizing events and developments across mailing lists.

 ### Internet Forums